We may earn affiliate commissions for the recommended products. Learn more.

 Password generator

+Both 1Password and LastPass offer password generators.
 1Password’s password generator has up to 100 characters.
-You can generate passwords from random symbols, PIN codes, or memorable phrases containing 3 to 15 words.
+You can generate passwords from random symbols or PIN codes.
+Also, it supports memorable passwords (passphrases containing 3 to 15 unrelated words) to create safe passwords that are easier to memorize.

-Both providers have good generator features but 1Password has more options to play with.
+Both providers have good generator features, but 1Password has more options to work with.

 Password sharing

 In terms of password sharing, LastPass and 1Password offer options to share passwords with other people.
-However, where 1Password allows sharing passwords with both users and no-users, LastPass password sharing works only with other LastPass users.
+However, where 1Password allows sharing passwords with both users and non-users, LastPass password sharing works only with other LastPass users.

 With LastPass, you can share credentials only with other LastPass users.
 You can also manage the access to the login credentials.
 A downside is that LastPass asks you to verify your email address before letting you share anything quite frequently.